5l1v3r1/pragmash/COMMANDS.md

 ### contains &lt;array&gt; &lt;element&gt;

 This takes an array and a string and returns "true" if the array contains the string.
 Otherwise, it returns "".

+### count &lt;array&gt;

+This takes a newline-delimited list and returns the number of elements it contains.
+If the argument is "", this returns 0.

 ### delete &lt;array&gt; &lt;index&gt;